aws-samples/amazon-sagemaker-keras-text-classification/README.md

 docker build -t sagemaker-keras-text-class-2units-2layers:latest .
 ```

-Test again your training locally, in the notebook instance, to see if your validation accouracy improved:
+Test again your training locally, in the notebook instance, to see if your validation accuracy improved:

 ```
 cd ../container/local_test